Home > Asia/Middle East > Kazakhstan > Charyn Canyon, Kolsay Lake, and Kaindy Lake Day Trip from Almaty

 The Charyn River

-Soviet Era Cruiser at Charyn Canyon
+Soviet-Era Vehicle at Charyn Canyon

-Soviet Era Cruiser at Charyn Canyon
+Soviet-Era Vehicle at Charyn Canyon

-Where the Panda Travel's Logistics Slipped
+Panda Travel Kazakhstan Review: Where the Logistics Slipped

-This is where I have a complaint about Panda Travel.
-Our guide didn’t communicate when and where to meet.
-Some took the cruiser; others walked back.
-I ended up waiting over an hour, making the stop closer to 3.5 hours instead of the 2 hours we were told.
-I would have loved to use that extra time to explore more of the upper rim, but I didn’t want to hold the group up.
+That made the stop closer to 3.5 hours instead of the two hours we were originally told.
+I would have loved to use that extra time to explore more of the upper rim, but I did not want to wander off and risk holding up the group.

 Climbing Up the Stairs at Charyn Canyon